Plotinator/electron-react-freshchat/README.md

 For more details: https://developers.freshchat.com/

 ## Installation
-Only NPM is supported for now: `npm i -s react-freshchat`
+Only NPM is supported for now: `npm i -s electron-react-freshchat`

 ## UMD Support
 UMD is supported out of the box.